dev361/generator-dev361-fks/README.md

  * ask for your project name,
  * install some dependencies (**Dev361 Front-End Assets Builder**, **Bootstrap**, **Jquery**, **Modernizr**)
  * copy example assets at project root
- * add a few dependencies and put **Dev361 Front-End Assets Builder** config files at the right place (config options of that package can be found at https://github.com/dev361/dev361-front-builder)
+ * add a few dependencies and put **Dev361 Front-End Assets Builder** config files at the right place (config options for that package can be found at https://github.com/dev361/dev361-front-builder)